ewpHumanTech/AI-playground/README.md

 # Exploring Plotly Python Open Source Graphing Library

 Welcome.
-This repo is created for the purpose of testing the capabiities of Plotly's Python Open Source Graphing Library for data analysis and online visualization.
+This repo is created for the purpose of exploring and testing the capabiities of Plotly's Python Open Source Graphing Library for data analysis and online visualization.

 ## Overview